Meggane/billet-simple-pour-l-alaska/README.md

   UNIQUE KEY `email` (`email`)
 ) ENGINE=MyISAM AUTO_INCREMENT=158 DEFAULT CHARSET=utf8;

 Then, edit PHPFactory.php file with the elements concerning your database.
+Create a user that you will pass an administrator in the database directly in the “admin” field like this : 1.